-- An estimated 270 000 newborns die during the first 28 days of life every year from congenital anomalies.
+- An estimated 276 000 babies die within 4 weeks of birth every year, worldwide, from congenital anomalies.

-- Congenital anomalies may result in long-term disability, which may have significant impacts on individuals, families, health-care systems and societies.
+- Congenital anomalies can result in long-term disability, which may have significant impacts on individuals, families, health-care systems and societies.

 - The most common severe congenital anomalies are heart defects, neural tube defects and Down syndrome.

-- Although congenital anomalies may be genetic, infectious or environmental in origin, most often it is difficult to identify the exact causes.
+- Although congenital anomalies may be genetic, infectious, nutritional or environmental in origin, most often it is difficult to identify the exact causes.

-- Many congenital anomalies can be prevented.
-For example, vaccination, adequate intake of folic acid and iodine, and adequate antenatal care are keys for prevention.
+- Some congenital anomalies can be prevented.
+For example, vaccination, adequate intake of folic acid or iodine through fortification of staple foods or provision of supplements, and adequate antenatal care are keys for prevention.

-Congenital anomalies and preterm birth are important causes of childhood death, chronic illness, and disability in many countries.
-In 2010 the World Health Assembly adopted a resolution calling all Member States to promote primary prevention and the health of children with congenital anomalies by:
+Congenital anomalies are important causes of childhood death, chronic illness and disability in many countries.
+In 2010, the World Health Assembly adopted a resolution on birth defects calling all Member States to promote primary prevention and improve the health of children with congenital anomalies by:

 - developing and strengthening registration and surveillance systems;